Best Brighton Restaurants

 European

-The Gingerman Restaurant
+The Gingerman

-Part of the Ginger group of restaurants, including Ginger Fox, Ginger Pig & Ginger Dog, the Gingerman is, in our opinion, the finest of the four.
+Part of the Ginger-branded restaurants, including Ginger Fox, Ginger Pig & Ginger Dog, the Gingerman is, in our opinion, the finest of the four.
 Looking around, you can see the delight and ecstasy on the faces of the other diners.
 It’s where you want to crane your neck to see what others are eating because you simply don’t want to miss out.
 Service is impeccable, and the chef is at hand to make recommendations or answer questions.
 A small but perfectly formed restaurant which will leave you feeling like you’ve had THE meal of your life

 Card image